Fundraiser planned for local resident paralyzed after traffic accident

 Wristbands for the event may be purchased ahead of time at Mickey Mart in New London, Greenwich, Norwalk, Sandusky, Huron, Birmingham or Wakeman as well as the Eagles in New London.

 At 7:45 p.m.
-May 6, Collins was driving on I-76 when a large tree fell out of the wooded area adjacent to the roadway.
+May 6, Collins was driving on I-76 between Youngstown and Akron when a large tree fell out of the wooded area adjacent to the roadway.
 The tree landed on top of his 1998 Chevrolet Silverado, crushing the vehicle he was inside.

 Collins fractured and dislocated two of his cervical vertebrae and initially was transported to the intensive care unit at Summa Akron City Hospital, where he underwent emergency surgery.